devchan64/devchan64.github.io/_posts/en/2025-04-21-we-dont-scrum-we-pre-snap.md

 ---

+# We Don't Do Scrum.
+We Pre-Snap.

+---

 # 1. Agile Manifesto

 > We are uncovering better ways of developing software by doing it and helping others do it.